Slavik-s-line/Ruby_microtask/README.md

 Then, go into your favorite code editor and open repository from GitHub as Progect.
 At the and, run script.rb

-That's it, you will see the output of the script in terminal.
+If you have done correct, you will see the output of the script in terminal.

-## Contributing

-If you want to change or add something you are free to do so.
-Pull requests are welcome.